Language selection

 Progress/achievements:

-• The sixth cohort of the PMYC was welcomed in February 2023.
-The current cohort members (Cohort 5) will complete their mandate in June 2023.
+• The sixth cohort of the PMYC was welcomed in February 2023 and has a two-year mandate.

 • A youth impact policy analysis tool was made available to federal government policy makers in February 2023.